 Additional Responsibilities and Experience

-Organising committee member for the Centre for the Study of Women and Gender Seminar Series, University of Warwick, 2020-1.
+2020-1 - Member of the Organising committee for the Centre for the Study of Women and Gender Seminar Series, University of Warwick.

-Student Staff Liaison Committee Member, Student Representative, 2015-16.
+2015-16 - Student Staff Liaison Committee Member, Student Representative.

-History live guide (volunteer) at the Herbert Art Gallery and Museum, Coventry, 2012-13.
+2012-13 - History live guide (volunteer) at the Herbert Art Gallery and Museum, Coventry.

-Indian women increasingly engaged in public activity in the early 20th century to improve their social conditions
+Indian feminists engaged in public activity and campaigned for their social and legal reforms in the early 20th century.

-Begum Jahanara Shah Nawaz took the first public and most controversial stand against polygamy in 1918
+Begum Jahanara Shah Nawaz took the first public and controversial stand against polygamy in 1918.

-Indian Muslim women in the Bharatiya Muslim Mahila Andholan continue to campaign against unfair practises in marriage and divorce
+Indian Muslim women in the Bharatiya Muslim Mahila Andholan continue to campaign against gender injustice under marriage and divorce laws.